 About Us

-WCR FM is the only dedicated radio service for Wolverhampton, Bilston and Wednesfield
+WCR FM is the only dedicated radio service for those who live and work in Wolverhampton and surrounding areas

-We are operated by Wolverhampton Community Radio Training (Registered in England and Wales 03171108) and licensed by the UK Radio regulator Ofcom.
+We are operated by Wolverhampton Community Radio Training Community Interest Company (Registered in England and Wales 03171108) and licensed by the UK Radio regulator Ofcom.

 Our mission

-WCR FM is a non-profit community radio station committed to providing outstanding news, public service information and entertainment to the diverse communities of the city of Wolverhampton, its environs and the people who live and work there.
+WCR FM is a Community Interest Company committed to providing an outstanding local radio service to the diverse communities of the city of Wolverhampton, its environs and the people who live and work there.

 Its activities are underpinned by a commitment to the highest values of trust, respect and collaboration, both internally and externally.